Nearly half of our state legislators hold second jobs, from pilot, doctor and lawyer to business owner, real estate agent and more.

 One weekend a month is reserved for his work as a major in the Hawaii Air National Guard, where he plans airlift missions in Hawai‘i and the Pacific.
 Those missions, which he used to fly, can involve humanitarian and disaster relief or moving cargo and troops.

-The challenge with juggling three jobs is finding time for his family, so he says he flies home almost every weeknight during the session.
+The challenge with juggling three jobs is finding time for his family, so he says he flies home to Hawaii Island almost every weeknight during the session.
 “It’s how important family is to me,” he says.
 “It comes at a cost sometimes, because oftentimes, the work at the Legislature is done after hours. … Unless it’s something I absolutely have to be at, I’ll fly home to my family because my family is incredibly important to me and I wouldn’t do anything to jeopardize that.”

 Many other legislators agree that outside jobs broaden their perspectives so they can better understand the impact of the laws they create or change.